ajaxbits/ds-migrator/README.md

   -coa, --cloud-one-api-key TEXT  API key for Cloud One Workload Security with
                                   Full Access permissions

+  -d, --delete-policies / --keep-policies
+                                  Wipes existing policies in Cloud One (not required, but will give best results)

+  -t, --tasks                     (BETA) Enable the task migrator (may be
+                                  buggy)

   -k, --insecure                  Suppress the InsecureRequestWarning for
                                   self-signed certificates